Galactic grand slam: NASA's Dart crashes into asteroid

 With an image beaming back to Earth every second, Adams and other ground controllers in Laurel, Maryland, watched with growing excitement as Dimorphos loomed larger and larger in the field of view alongside its bigger companion.
 Within minutes, Dimorphos was alone in the pictures; it looked like a giant gray lemon, but with boulders and rubble on the surface.
 The last image froze on the screen as the radio transmission ended.

 Flight controllers cheered, hugged one another and exchanged high fives.
 Their mission complete, the Dart team went straight into celebration mode.
-There was no sorrow over the spacecraft's demise.
-“It’s meeting its destiny," said Betsy Congdon, Johns Hopkins' mechanical lead.
+There was little sorrow over the spacecraft's demise.

-A mini satellite followed a few minutes behind to take photos of the impact.
-The Italian Cubesat was released from Dart two weeks ago.
+“Normally, losing signal from a spacecraft is a very bad thing.
+But in this case, it was the ideal outcome,” said NASA program scientist Tom Statler.

+Johns Hopkins scientist Carolyn Ernst said the spacecraft was definitely “kaput," with remnants possibly in the fresh crater or cascading into space with the asteroid's ejected material.

 Scientists insisted Dart would not shatter Dimorphos.
 The spacecraft packed a scant 1,260 pounds (570 kilograms), compared with the asteroid’s 11 billion pounds (5 billion kilograms).
 But that should be plenty to shrink its 11-hour, 55-minute orbit around Didymos.

-The impact should pare 10 minutes off that, but telescopes will need anywhere from a few days to nearly a month to verify the new orbit.
+The impact should pare 10 minutes off that.
 The anticipated orbital shift of 1% might not sound like much, scientists noted.
 But they stressed it would amount to a significant change over years.

+“Now is when the science starts,” said NASA’s Lori Glaze, planetary science division director.
+“Now we’re going to see for real how effective we were.”

 Planetary defense experts prefer nudging a threatening asteroid or comet out of the way, given enough lead time, rather than blowing it up and creating multiple pieces that could rain down on Earth.
 Multiple impactors might be needed for big space rocks or a combination of impactors and so-called gravity tractors, not-yet-invented devices that would use their own gravity to pull an asteroid into a safer orbit.